IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_pvm_snapshots.html.markdown

     }
   ```

-## Argument reference
+## Argument Reference

 Review the argument references that you can specify for your data source.

 - `pi_cloud_instance_id` - (Required, String) The GUID of the service instance associated with an account.
+- `pi_instance_id` - (Optional, String) The PVM instance ID.
-- `pi_instance_name` - (Required, String) The unique identifier or name of the instance.
+- `pi_instance_name` - (Deprecated, Optional, String) The unique identifier or name of the instance.
+Passing the name of the instance could fail or fetch stale data.
+Please pass an id and use `pi_instance_id` instead.

-## Attribute reference
+## Attribute Reference

 In addition to all argument reference list, you can access the following attribute references after your data source is created.

 - `pvm_snapshots` - The list of Power Virtual Machine instance snapshots.